 Sarah Clarke joined the Darnall Medical Library (DML) team in September 2019.
-Her role as the library's Medical Reference Librarian allows her to assist patrons with reference questions and literature searches, while also helping maintain the library website and the hospital's mobile app, MilMed.
+Her role as the library's Medical Reference Librarian allows her to assist patrons with reference questions and literature searches, while also helping maintain resources on the library website and the hospital's mobile app, MilMed.
 Ms. Clarke is an Assistant Professor of Medicine, F. Edward Hébert School of Medicine and provides guidance and offers instruction on evidence-based practice, database use, searching the medical literature, and citation management to clinicians, trainees, and all WRNMMC staff upon request.
-She co-directs the library's medical humanism collection and book club.
-She serves on the Hospital Ethics Committee, and is a liaison to the Department of Quality and Patient Safety.
-Sarah created and maintains the DML COVID-19 LibGuide.
-She also helps manage the MilMed App.
+She co-directs the library's medical humanism collection and book club, serves on the Hospital Ethics Committee, and is a liaison to the Department of Quality and Patient Safety.

-She is the Medical Library Association's 2020 Rittenhouse Award Recipient for her research report, "Data Sharing Barriers During Infectious Disease Outbreaks."
+- Recipient of the Medical Library Association's 2020 Rittenhouse Award for her research report, "Data Sharing Barriers During Infectious Disease Outbreaks."

 Sarah Clarke came to WRNMMC in 2019, after completing her fellowship at the National Library of Medicine, National Institutes of Health.
 From 2011-2018, she was employed at Fort Detrick, working for the Office of Research Protections Office at the US Army Medical Research and Materiel Command, and later at the US Army Medical Research Institute of Infectious Diseases Library.

-She is a member of the Academy of Health Information Professionals (AHIP), a peer-reviewed, accomplishment/portfolio-based certification and career development program for health information professionals.
-She has an advanced Disaster Information Specialization from the Medical Library Association.
+- Academy of Health Information Professionals (AHIP) Provisional member; AHIP is a peer-reviewed, accomplishment/portfolio-based certification and career development program for health information professionals

 Sarah can assist with any reference questions you may have: questions regarding library policies, book or journal recommendations, content access issues, etc; or more in depth questions resulting in comprehensive literature searching.

-She can provide one-on-one tutorials on database searching, citation management, evidence-based medicine/practice, or general library orientation.
+She can provide one-on-one or group tutorials on database searching, citation management, evidence-based medicine/practice, or general library orientation.

-And if you have any questions, comments, or suggestions for the library's website, quarterly newsletter, or MilMed, she is all ears!
+And if you have any questions, comments, or suggestions for the library's website, quarterly newsletter, or MilMed, please let her know!